Quantitative Leveraged ETF Strategy

 Execution

 Once the investor has authorised a signal, the MFAM adviser places the order on the Interactive Brokers account.
 Orders are typically placed as market-on-open for the next United States session, which executes overnight Australian time.
-This matches how the strategy has been modelled, so live execution tracks the backtest rather than drifting away from it.
+This matches how the strategy has been modelled, so executed orders track the backtest assumptions rather than drifting away from them.

 Non-discretionary by design